newtheatre/history-project/_shows/11_12/disastrous_dates.md

     snapshot: pbgfW
     publisher: Impact Nottingham
     author: Alex Mawby
-    title: "Nottingham New Theatre Uncut - Disastrous Dates @ The Den
+    title: "Nottingham New Theatre Uncut - Disastrous Dates @ The Den"
     date: 2012-01-04
     quote: "Disastrous Dates was in turn hilarious, fascinating and down-right awkward.
 It kept the audience rapt for the duration, which was just as long as it needed to be.
 A showcase of real comedic talent in acting, writing and directing and an excellent second show in the New Theatre’s external season."
 ---